-Private Tree Protection By-law
+Private Tree Protection Bylaw

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Private Tree Protection Bylaw on Facebook Share Private Tree Protection Bylaw on Twitter Share Private Tree Protection Bylaw on Linkedin Email Private Tree Protection Bylaw link

 Guelph values its tree canopy cover and the numerous contributions trees make to the health of our community.
 A private tree protection bylaw is one of the tools the City uses to protect and enhance tree canopy cover, and to help build a sustainable city.

-Increasing pressures on Guelph’s tree canopy cover related to urban intensification and climate change, as well as updates to related policies and regulations, have made reviewing and updating the current Private Tree Protection By-law a priority.
+Increasing pressures on Guelph’s tree canopy cover related to urban intensification and climate change, as well as updates to related policies and regulations, have made reviewing and updating the current Private Tree Protection Bylaw a priority.

-Engagement summary from phase one.
+Engagement summary from Phase 1

 For more information, please contact: